 The active camp schedule prevents regular contact with your camper.
-If your child is sent to camp via plane, bus, or train, your child will be required to call home immediately after checking in, in order to confirm his or her safe arrival.
-Thereafter, outgoing calls may be allowed only at the discretion of the Camp Director, and only for emergency situations.
+Outgoing calls may be allowed only at the discretion of the Camp Director, and only for emergency situations.
 Receiving or placing phone calls during the session disrupts the program and often makes homesickness worse, so we do not allow them except for emergency circumstances.
 Therefore, you will probably not hear from the camp or your camper during the session, and remember, "no news is good news!"
 If your camper suffers serious injury or illness, you will be promptly notified.
-This includes any issue requiring off-camp health services or an illness in which a fever lasts for more than 24 hours.
+This includes any issue requiring off-camp health services or an illness in which a fever lasts for more than 24 hours, or evidence that your child has been exposed to a communicable disease.

 We know it can be hard to "let go," not knowing what your child is doing during their stay.
 To give you a non-invasive "peek" in on them, parents and others are invited to check the camp website for daily updates during the camping session at www.avcamp.org.
-On our website, you can find pictures of campers in action with accompanying narration to fill you in on the day's events.
-Please understand that these photos merely give you a snapshot of the day.
-We are unable to provide photos of every child considering we have about 350 people at camp on any given day.